vmware/chap/USERGUIDE.md

 * SSL - SSL type associated with openssl
 * SSL_CTX - SSL_CTX type associated with openssl
 * PyDictKeysObject -PyDictKeysObject associated with python (works for python 3.5 but for python 2.6 or 2.7 it actually refers to just the triples associated with a dict)
+* PyDictValuesArray - buffer used for values for a split python dict but these will appear only in cores using python 3.5 or later
 * PythonArenaStructArray - a singleton array of information about all the python arenas
 * PythonMallocedArena - an allocation made by malloc that contains an arena that in turn contains smaller python objects
 * SimplePythonObject - a python object that does not reference other python objects (e.g. str, int ...)